ninegrid/baddocs/README.md

 You need docs fast.
 Should be like [github] flavored markdown, but more files.
 You'll need images, video, any javascript you haven't thought of yet, interactive diagrams, links with a reference section for citations, and tables and lists.
-Uh... automatic table of contents and recursively
+Uh... automatic table of contents thats recursively generated across included files...

 So you head off in that exact order and what do you get?:
 :